SchoolAI/ts-prompt/README.md

   response_format: 'url',
 })

-// now use `mkImage` to define your typesafe image prompts: const requestGenerateIcon = mkImagePrompt(
+// now use `mkImagePrompt` to define a typesafe, specific image prompt: const requestGenerateIcon = mkImagePrompt(
   `
   Create a beautiful, flat color image suitable for iconography.